 - Understand basic principles of vehicle operation; - Always maintain the vehicle in good running condition; - Do not drive with low fuel.
 If the fuel tank runs dry, the engine will not start until the air is bled from the fuel system.
-Refer to "Maintenance Manual" for more information; - Allow engine to run for at least two minutes at slow idle before shutting OFF; - Engine should be at idle when shifting from neutral (N) to forward (D) or from neutral (N) to reverse (R); - The automatic transmission does not have a park (P) position.
-Place the transmission in neutral (N) position and apply parking brake when the vehicle is stopped.
-A warning buzzer will sound if the engine is stopped and the parking brake has not been applied when foot pressure is removed from the brake pedal; - Always follow the procedures described in this manual;

-- Unless stated otherwise, shut OFF the engine before performing all servicing, lubrication and maintenance tasks; - Do not attempt to push or pull-start a vehicle equipped with an automatic transmission; - The vehicle may be damaged if towed with the axle shafts or driveshaft connected.
-Do not push or pull-start the vehicle in first or reverse gears; - Two chemical fire extinguishers are stored near the back of the driver's seat.
+Refer to "Maintenance Manual" for more information; - Allow engine to run for at least two minutes at normal idle before shutting OFF; - Engine should be at idle when shifting from neutral (N) to forward (D) or from neutral (N) to reverse (R); - The automatic transmission does not have a park (P) position.
+Place transmission in neutral (N) position and apply parking brake when the vehicle is stopped.
+A warning buzzer will sound if the engine is stopped and the parking brake has not been applied when foot pressure is removed from the brake pedal; - Always follow the procedures described in this manual; - Unless stated otherwise, shut OFF the engine before performing all servicing, lubrication and maintenance tasks; - Do not attempt to push or pull-start the coach; - The vehicle may be damaged if towed with the axle shafts or driveshaft connected; - The chemical fire extinguisher is located behind the driver's seat.
 In case of fire, immediately evacuate all occupants.
-Human life safety is the first priority.
-Do not attempt to extinguish the fire if there is immediate danger or risk for personal injury; - When driving on ice and snow, accelerate and decelerate gradually.
+Occupant safety is the first priority.
+Do not

+- attempt to extinguish the fire if there is immediate danger or risk for personal injury; - When driving on ice and snow, accelerate and decelerate gradually;

-Report all problems affecting passenger or driver safety to your service center or an authorized service center.
+Report all problems affecting passenger or driver safety to a Prevost service center or an authorized service center.
 Have problems corrected immediately.